sakshar/AWinK/README.md

 `conda create -n awink python=3.8 numpy xlsxwriter biopython`

-This will create a conda environment named rambler with the afforementioned packages.
+This will create a conda environment named awink with the afforementioned packages.
 Then activate the environment with:

 `conda activate awink`